-Content is quickly becoming the official currency of the media and marketing worlds, displacing the traditional “interruption” model of paid advertising and even the “annoyance” model of the majority of online promotion.
-This convergence to a single currency is disrupting and challenging many of the beliefs and methodologies that have underpinned each industry for decades.
+Content has become the official currency of the media and marketing worlds, displacing the traditional “interruption” model of paid advertising and even the “annoyance” model of most online promotion.
+This convergence to a single currency is disrupting many of the beliefs that have underpinned each industry for decades.

-Marketers have long known that people prefer content that’s personally relevant to them, but historically, few have endeavored to produce this kind of content.
-Many people are now bypassing traditional media outlets in favor of blogs, social media, on-demand programming and the like.
-As the model of one-to-many mass communication withers, marketers are being forced to consider the audience’s preference in their content creation.
+Marketers have long known that people prefer content that’s personally relevant to them, but historically, few have tried to produce it.
+Many are bypassing traditional media outlets in favor of blogs, social media, on-demand programming, etc. Marketers are now being forced to consider the audience’s preference in their content creation.

 This is forcing marketers, media and academia to innovate.
-This means that the next generation of content creators will need enhanced writing and storytelling capabilities, even in an age of 140-character messages and texts.
+It means that the next generation of content creators will need enhanced writing and storytelling capabilities, even in an age of 140-character messages.
 They must be empowered with contemporary philosophies, methodologies and skills for success.

 The Proof Reported